ChrisTowles/Acumen-Exercises/exercises/vue2_typescript/README.md

 ## Tasks

-- Broken component
+- Fix the Broken `My-Counter` Component
-- add test
+- Use the `List of names` Component to List names from the `Names View`

 ## Project setup